IBM/monitoring_ui/README.md

 cd react-backend && npm install
 ```

-Next, compile the required `bundle.js` file in the public directory like so
+Next, compile the required `bundle.js` file in the public directory with the command
 `npm run build`
 <!-- Method	| Command	|Comment
 --- | --- | ---